Galactic-Code-Developers/Chaos-CG-Model/README.md

 - The **spectral-radius / operator-norm instability criterion**.
 - The **three-node VID chain example**.
 - Numerical estimation of the **coherence-gradient Lyapunov exponent** $\lambda_{\mathrm{CG}}$.
-- Simple experiments linking **circulation-like parameters** to divergence rates.
+- Simple experiments linking **VID-like circulation parameters** to divergence rates.

-The code is intended to be lightweight and readable, and can be used as a starting point for more elaborate DLSFH/VID simulations.
+The code is intentionally lightweight and readable, intended as a starting point for more elaborate DLSFH/VID simulations.

 ---